 Ex.
 6.2 – Could There Be Other Ways To Bring A Change?

 a.
-To remove the unuseful or harmful component.
+To eliminate unnecessary or harmful components.

 b.
-To obtain the useful component.
+To obtain the desired or useful component.

 CBSE Notes for Class 6 Science Free Download for All Chapters

 Learn with best notes,free videos,practice questions and mock tests with School Connect Online for free demo click here